 If you have found that your gas boiler is suddenly not working when the weather goes cold, it is highly possible that you have a frozen boiler condensate pipe.

-Read on to learn more about how to diagnose, solve and prevent this very common problem.
+Read on or watch the video to learn more about how to diagnose, solve and prevent this very common problem.

 SInce 2005, it has been a UK requirement that all gas combination boilers use condensing technology to increase their efficiency.